 It is increasingly common to begin the buying process for anything these days with a quick internet search.
 Yet there is so much information out there that it can be overwhelming.
 Any question you can think of can probably be answered online, but with this abundance of information comes a correspondingly large amount of misinformation and misconceptions.
 How do you find the right answer?

 Use the information below to help you make a wise decision when you need an auto-shipping quote.

 When hiring an auto shipping company, always get a quote — generally in the form of a price range, since the final price can vary.
 However, be sure to read the quote carefully, even the fine print so that you know what the price covers and so that you are not surprised by things that may not be covered.
 Some things that might not be covered include hook-up and delivery charges as well as charges for delivering your car to your home instead of a drop-off terminal.

 Misconception #2: Distance is the Only Factor in Auto Shipping

-Of course distance is a factor, but there are many other factors that affect the auto shipping quote.
-The weight of your vehicle, make and model, location or drop-off yard, open or closed trailer, and whether you require express shipment or a guaranteed delivery date are all circumstances that can make a difference in the amount of your final quote.
+Of course, distance is a factor, but there are many other factors that affect the auto-shipping quote.
+The weight of your vehicle, make and model, location or drop-off yard, open or closed trailer, and whether you require express shipment or guaranteed delivery date are all circumstances that can make a difference in the amount of your final quote.

-Misconception #3: The Price Will Be Lower If You Remove Extras
+Misconception #3: The Price Will Be Lower If You Remove the Extras